 Partnerships to initiate or continue the necessary "tough conversations" to make integration work and to be clear about the risks being taken, and ensure mitigation of these is in place.
-Partnerships to be innovative in progressing integration. u e te h w The IJB has been asked to rate progress against the key features and principles using the following criteria - not yet established, partly established, established and exemplary and to identify improvement actions.
+Partnerships to be innovative in progressing integration.
+3.3 The IJB has been asked to rate progress against the key features and principles using the following criteria - not yet established, partly established, established and exemplary and to identify improvement actions.
 The completed self-evaluation template for North Ayrshire HSCP is included as Appendix 1.
 There are no areas that have been identified or rated as not yet established.
-There are a number of areas where further work is required to fully establish arrangements or move to a position of exemplary practice. asked to approve the self-evaluation and remit to the Scottish consideration by the MSG Integration Review Leadership Group.
-3.5 A Inticipated Ou itcomes w The self-evaluation of progress and the identification of improvement actions locally will support increasing the pace of delivery of the integration of health and social care, and improving people's outcomes in the delivery of services.
-Measuring Impact ta Following approval, the self-evaluation and identified improvement actions will be taken forward with progress monitored and reported through the Performance and Audit Committee, a follow up report will be presented to the IJB later in 2019.
-4. IN IMPLICATIONS Financia There are financial proposals as part of the review focus on developing an integrated partnership budget.
+There are a number of areas where further work is required to fully establish arrangements or move to a position of exemplary practice.
+3.4 The IJB are asked to approve the self-evaluation and remit to the Scottish Government for consideration by the MSG Integration Review Leadership Group.
+3.5 Anticipated Outcomes The self-evaluation of progress and the identification of improvement actions locally will support increasing the pace of delivery of the integration of health and social care, and improving people's outcomes in the delivery of services.
+3.6 Measuring Impact Following approval, the self-evaluation and identified improvement actions will be taken forward with progress monitored and reported through the Performance and Audit Committee, a follow up report will be presented to the IJB later in 2019.
+4. IMPLICATIONS Financial: There are financial proposals as part of the review focus on developing an integrated partnership budget.
 Human Resources: There are no workforce proposals as part of the review.
-How this issue should be a key focus for statutory and non-sta There are no workforce proposals as part of the review.
-However this issue should be a key focus for statutory and non-statutory partners taking forward integration Legal: Equality: The integration of health and social care seeks to improve equalities outcomes of the people of North Ayrshire.
-The integration of health and social care seeks to improve the equalities outcomes of the people of North Ayrshire.
-Children and YoungThere are planning proposals which will impact on all service a as part of the review.
-There are proposals to support HSCP sustainability, through Sustainability: increased pace of implementation.
-Key Priorities: The review proposals and improvement actions will ai The review proposals and improvement actions will aid the delivery of the HSCP strategic plan.
-Risk Imp olications: The improvement actions will support the mitigation of strategic risks.
-Commur Benefits - N/A.
+However this issue should be a key focus for statutory and non-statutory partners taking forward integration No legal amendments to the existing legislation will be made as a Legal: result of the review.
+Equality: The integration of health and social care seeks to improve the equalities outcomes of the people of North Ayrshire.
+Children and Young There are planning proposals which will impact on all service areas People as part of the review.
+Environmental & There are proposals to support HSCP sustainability, through Sustainability: increased pace of implementation.
+Key Priorities: The review proposals and improvement actions will aid the delivery of the HSCP strategic plan.
+Risk Implications: The improvement actions will support the mitigation of strategic risks.
+Community N/A.

 Direction Required to Direction to :-

-Council, Health Board or 1.
-No Direction Required
+Council, Health Board or No Direction Required

 Both 2.
 North Ayrshire Council

 3. NHS Ayrshire & Arran

 4. North Ayrshire Council and NHS Ayrshire & Arran